VegaDeftwing/OpGuidesHugoSrc/content/Engineering/3-hardware.md

 Mem:           31Gi       4.5Gi        23Gi       488Mi       3.3Gi        26Gi
 ```

 You can see I have 32Gb of RAM total (it get's truncated to 31 because it's actually like 31.99, units are weird), with ony 4.5Gb used.
-Most people complain about Chorme eating all their RAM but the truth is unused RAM is wasted RAM.
+Most people complain about Chrome eating all their RAM but the truth is unused RAM is wasted RAM.
 The OS will manage RAM for you, and if you run out start using swap (that partition we made eariler).

 Let's take a deeper dive, reading the man page for free with `man free` we can see it uses information from /proc/meminfo, so lets look at that file ourselves using `cat /proc/meminfo`.